TrellixVulnTeam/swahilipython_SCMU/Doc/library/ctypes.rst

 .. class:: _FuncPtr

-   Base class for C callable foreign functions.
+   Base kundi for C callable foreign functions.

    Instances of foreign functions are also C compatible data types; they represent C function pointers.